jsaintrocc/myblvmgncube/manual/guide/19-y-endstop.md

     ![](img/19-AttachYSwitchToMount.JPG)\
     *fig 19.3*

 2. Attach the Y endstop mount to the frame as shown using 2x M5 10mm Screws and T-nuts (Fig 19.3).
-Positon it so that the switch is griggered just at the nozzle reaches the end of the bed and before it hits the bed power connector (Fig 19.4).
+Positon it so that the switch is triggered just at the nozzle reaches the end of the bed and before it hits the bed power connector (Fig 19.4).

     ![](img/19-MountYStopToFrame.JPG)\
     *fig 19.3*